Metro Vancouver and the Lower Mainland are home to a number of vineyards and wineries. Wine tours and tastings are popular things to do in the region.

 Below are some tips and suggestions to help you make the most out of your winery tour visits and BC wine-tasting experience.

-TIP #2: Look for products with the VQA symbol, which means that the wine is certified as a British Columbia wine meeting specific standards with respect to vintage, origin and varietals, with VQA standing for Vintners Quality Alliance.
+TIP #2: Look for products with the VQA symbol.
+It means that the wine is certified as a British Columbia wine meeting specific standards with respect to vintage, origin and varietals.
+VQA stands for Vintners Quality Alliance.
 There are some excellent BC wines that don’t have the VQA certification, but generally the better ones do.

 TIP #3: Some wineries offer free tastings and others charge a nominal fee.
 Wineries that charge for a taste, however, generally refund the charge if you purchase a bottle of wine, which most people do.